-Morbid Angel interview with Trey Azagthoth: From the Vault
+Morbid Angel interview with Trey Azagthoth from 1991

 Below is a cleaned-up version of an interview D.U.‘s editor conducted that appeared in Deathcheese ‘zine #1 back in 1991.